Planning Your Visit

-Guided tours happen on the hour while the house is open.
+Guided tours happen while the house is open.
 No need to reserve your spot, simply drop by and we will fit you in.
 If you have a party of six or more, or would like to arrange for a tour outside of our normal hours, we offer private tours by appointment.
+There are no self guided tours available.
 Please contact us for more information.

 If you are researching a particular aspect of Vermont, Second Empire architecture, or Victorian furniture, textiles or fashion, we have an extensive archive available to reference.
 We are currently working to digitize our collection, but physical access is granted in rare circumstances.